gaycodegal/simple-zig-wasm-synthesizer/README.md

 - Message passing setup for the music player to allow for dynamic choice of song
 - Volume control via volume list
     - technically, because volume now allows you to play less than at maximum amplitude, you can now do polyphony by just playing multiple things at once with low volume.
+- can interrupt / resume at any point, meaning support for using a sfx as an instrument in a music track can be worked on now

 ### Soon